 improved retention rates

 Studies show a direct link between higher pay and higher employee retention rates.
-A recent study conducted by Harvard University shows that a $1 per hour pay increase among warehouse workers resulted in a 2.8% increase in retention.
+A study conducted by Harvard University shows that a $1 per hour pay increase among warehouse workers resulted in a 2.8% increase in retention.
 Even more alarming results show that every $1 per hour loss in pay resulted in a 28% increase in turnover rates.
 It's quite simple, if your company isn't offering competitive salaries, your current workers are more likely to leave.

 long-term planning